 Improperly balanced freight, overweight cargo, and truck maintenance issues can contribute to accidents.
 The list of defendants can include the company responsible for packing the truck, servicing it, as well as the driver who may be employed or contracted by the trucking company.
 For help with holding multiple parties accountable for your accident, be sure to work with a Columbia truck accident lawyer.

-Role of the Insurance Claims Adjuster
+What is the Role of an Insurance Claims Adjuster?

 The first main cause of action is to seek a settlement from the insurance companies involved.
 Depending on insurance policies, this may include either the defendant’s or the plaintiff’s insurer, or both.